thiagobucca/ventilador/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The idea of this project is to make a very minimalist control app to toggle a Tasmota drive fan that i have at home, feel free to contribute or fork it to change it to whatever you need.
+The idea behind this project, is to make a very minimalist control app to toggle a Tasmota drive fan that i have at home, feel free to contribute or fork it to change it to whatever you need.
 It's a pure React Native app.
 No dependencies.